"He that has a secret should not only hide it, but hide that he has something to hide" [Thomas Carlyle (1795-1881), writer and historian]

-The picture illustrates, in its lax way, clever whisky gasping - being relaxed, being drunk on mystic wine in front of the tunnel of the spiritual eye, also called the pranic doorway by Yogananda.
-You should try do kriya yoga with a straight spine, according to many sources.
-But you are free to breathe along in many sorts of positions, and even while running . . .
+The picture illustrates in its odd way, clever whisky gasping - being relaxed, being drunk on mystic wine in front of the "windy" tunnel of the spiritual eye, also called the pranic doorway by gurus.
+We could try do kriya yoga with a straight spine, sources tell.
+But we are free to breathe along in many sorts of positions, and even while running . . .

-Abraham Lincoln: "I have found in the course of a long experience that common people are more easily informed through . . . a broad illustration than in any other way.
+Abraham Lincoln: "Common people are more easily informed through . . . a broad illustration than in any other way.

 As to what the hypercritical few may think, I do not care."
 [In Fuller 1970]

 Meditate and improve your learning capacity: Through drinking a lot we may end up alone for a while, and then die.
 Better not drink a lot.